ll7/paf22/doc/02_development/11_dvc.md

 ### Experiments

-> "In machine learning projects, the number of experiments grows rapidly DVC can track experiments, list and compare their most relevant metrics, parameters, and dependencies, navigate among them and commit only the ones that we need to Git." [(Source)](https://dvc.org/doc/start/experiment-management/experiments)
+> "In machine learning projects, the number of experiments grows rapidly.
+DVC can track experiments, list and compare their most relevant metrics, parameters, and dependencies, navigate among them and commit only the ones that we need to Git." [(Source)](https://dvc.org/doc/start/experiment-management/experiments)

 Detailed documentation with a [good example](https://github.com/iterative/example-dvc-experiments) can be found [here](https://dvc.org/doc/start/experiment-management/experiments).

-A working experiment in this project can be found [here](../../code/perception/src/traffic_light_detection/Readme.md)
+A working experiment in this project can be found [here](../../code/perception/src/traffic_light_detection/Readme.md).

 #### Common commands

 ##### 1. Run training

-Trains a new model.
+Runs an experiment (as defined in dvc.yaml).

 ```shell
 # e.g. in /workspace/code/perception/src/traffic_light_detection run